BardicDefense/purple-hack/testtexoutput.md

 ### Mage

 1d6 Hit Die (6hp+Con mod at 1st level).
 Can cast one spell per round.
-Can use any weapon or armor, so long as they meet its strength minimum, if any, but they can't normally cast spells in armor.
+Can use any weapon or armour, so long as they meet its strength minimum, if any, but they can't normally cast spells in armour.
 Receive attack bonus of +1 every two levels, starting at level 2.
 All spells are divided into eight schools (see [Magic & Spells](#magic-spells)).
 By default, mages have access to four schools (one chosen, and three rolled